 - If this process has been unsatisfying thus far, review the research options again to identify a more suitable research project.

 - Complete the Independent Study (PSYC399) online application.
 Bear in mind most students have discussed their Independent Study with their mentor well before this deadline.
 All applications will be reviewed after the deadline by the Director of Undergraduate Studies (firstname.lastname@example.org) and, if approved, your PSYC399 will appear on your worksheet prior to the Add deadline.

 - You will be added to the Independent Study (PSYC399) Canvas site.
 This site has information for current Independent Study students and mentors.
 If you are not added to this site after your PSYC399 is approved, please email Caroline Connolly (email@example.com) with your PennKey and student number.

 - If you pursue a two-semester PSYC399, you are required to complete an Independent Study Progress Report early in the second semester of your Independent Study.
-The progress report deadline for Independent Studies started in Fall 2020 is January 21, 2020 for Spring 2020.

 If you have any questions about the process for enrolling in one of these opportunities or if you want guidance about the selection process, stop by to see one of the psychology advisors during walk-in hours.